Lewis Latona

-Lewis Latona (born 4 September 2006) is a Scottish professional footballer who plays as a midfielder for East Fife, on loan from Scottish Premiership side Livingston.
+Lewis Latona (born 4 September 2006) is a Scottish professional footballer who plays for Auchinleck Talbot.

 Club career

 Latona came through the youth academy at Hamilton Academical.
 He made his first team debut, coming on as a 44th minute substitute for Marley Redfern on 6 April 2024 in a 3-1 away win against Annan.

 The midfielder attracted interest from several clubs in England in 2024, going on trial with Hull, but was not offered a permanent deal.

 He had a spell on loan with East Stirling in 2024-2025.

 Latona was offered a new deal to stay at New Douglas Park in June 2025, but opted to sign for Livingston.
 He was re-united with his former Accies coaches George Cairns and Brian Rice.

 Shortly after signing for Livi, he joined East Fife on loan for the 2025-2026 season.
 Lewis scored his first East Fife goal away at Peterhead in the 4-1 defeat on first league 1 game of the season.

+He left Livi in May 2026 following the expiration of his contract.

+Following his release from Livi, Latona signed for Auchinleck Talbot.